Stadion Miejski im. Zdzisława Krzyszkowiaka: Athletics

+In addition, it annually hosts the Irena Szewińska Memorial part of World Athletics Continental Tour Bronze.

 Football

 It has hosted 10 international matches of the Poland national football team.
-In 2017 the stadium was one of the venues of the 2017 UEFA European Under-21 Championship.
-In 2019 it's one of the venues of the 2019 FIFA U-20 World Cup.
+In 2017, the stadium was one of the venues of the 2017 UEFA European Under-21 Championship.
+In 2019, it was one of the venues of the 2019 FIFA U-20 World Cup.